CatsaCode/TooManyFireworks/README.md

 - Canceling color select will not revert color
 - Sound is tied to SFX volume.
 If fireworks are silent, check to see if this is zero
 - As of 10 minutes before v1.0.0, the configuration file is now stored by magic
+- Many firework explosions will override other sounds

 ## Future Ideas